Personal Branding & Social Media Consultant

 Consequently building relationships on LinkedIn and establishing yourself as an industry thought leader on the site takes time.
 This good news for you, too, because the richer the connections and the more established the credentials, the better your chances of closing a sale are!

-So, if you’re new to this, don’t get discouraged if you don’t see immediate results.
+If you’re new to this, don’t get discouraged if you don’t see immediate results.

 Moreover, keep putting the work in and lay a stable Personal Brand foundation on LinkedIn.
 Your prospects and company will ultimately thank you.
-In my next section, I want to highlight one of the most essential tools for LinkedIn social selling – the LinkedIn Sales Navigator.
+In my next section, I want to highlight one of the essential tools for LinkedIn expert social selling – the LinkedIn Sales Navigator.

-Tips for Using Sales Navigator If you’re serious about social selling on LinkedIn, you want to be using Linkedin Sales Navigator.
+Tips for Using Sales Navigator If you’re serious about social selling on LinkedIn, you want to be using LinkedIn Sales Navigator.

 Yes, you guessed it, this tool unlocks exclusive ways to find and engage with prospects who are the best fit for your product or service.

-In this section, I will go over the basics on how to use Sales Navigator, plus a few pro tips for the experienced social seller.
+This section will go over the basics on how to use Sales Navigator, plus a few pro tips for the experienced social seller.